Grace McDougall: First World War

-At the end of the war, the FANYs in Belgium were reticent to leave their life together and return home.
-McDougall's decision was made for her because her mother was critically ill so she had to return.
-It fell to McDougall's second in command, Mary Baxter Ellis, to demobilize the FANYs and send them back to civilian life at home.
+At the end of the war, many members of the FANY in Belgium were reluctant to leave their life together and return home.
+McDougall's decision was made for her because her mother was critically ill and she had to return.
+It fell to McDougall's second in command, Mary Baxter Ellis, to demobilize the FANY and send them back to civilian life at home.
 The decision was made after seeing soldiers returning from the war and unable to get work as mechanics and it was felt that men should have the jobs.